 Each style definition is composed of style elements.
 A style element is a collection of style attributes that apply to a particular part of the output.
-For example, a style element may contain instructions for the presentation of column headers, or for the presentation of the data inside the cells.
-Style elements may also specify default colors and fonts for output that uses the style definition.
+For example, a style element can contain instructions for the presentation of column headers, or for the presentation of the data inside the cells.
+Style elements can also specify default colors and fonts for output that uses the style definition.

 Each style attribute specifies a value for one aspect of the presentation.
 For example, the BACKGROUND= attribute specifies the color for the background of an HTML table or for a colored table in printed output.
 The FONT\STYLE= attribute specifies whether to use a Roman or an italic font.
-For information on style attributes, see the section on style attributes in the SAS Output Delivery System: User's Guide.
+For information on style attributes, see the section on style attributes in the TEMPLATE Procedure: Creating a Style Definition section.